 What are the Tax Benefits of Delaying or Speeding up 401(k) Withdrawals?

 Depending on your individual situation, it might benefit you to start withdrawing 401(k) monies right away at age 59 ½.
 Or, you may be better off waiting until you’re age 70 ½.

 Each person’s financial situation is different.
 Therefore, you’ll want to talk to a tax expert to find out what’s best for you.

 Depending on how much you have saved in the various investment vehicles, how much you have saved in non-retirement vehicles and on many other factors, the right withdrawal time can vary.

 So be sure to consult with financial experts to determine what the best method for funding your retirement might be.
-Companies like Blooom specialize in helping people like you manage your 401(k) plan in the way that is best for your individual situation.
+Companies like Blooom specialize in helping people like you manage your 401(k) plan in a way that is best for your individual situation.